Crown & Bridgework at Hulen Dental

 Crowns, Inlays, & Onlays

 A broken or severely worn tooth requires special care to regain appearance and function.
-At our Fort Worth dental office, Dr. Stovall, Dr. Cheng and Dr. Thorburn expertly restore structural integrity to compromised teeth with crowns, inlays, and onlays.
+At our Fort Worth dental office, Dr. Cheng, Dr. Thorburn and Dr. Tijerina expertly restore structural integrity to compromised teeth with crowns, inlays, and onlays.

 Our dentists use all-ceramic, porcelain-fused-to-metal, and gold crowns for custom restorations.
 We’ll consider the location of your tooth and the amount of stress it receives to determine which material to use.
 Crowns, also called caps, fit snugly atop damaged teeth.
 A custom-made crown will match your existing tooth color, so it will blend seamlessly into your smile.